labarba/jose/EditorsGuide.md

 Dear Dr. Jekyll,

 I found you following links from the page of The Super Project and/or on Twitter.
-This message is to ask if you can help us out with a submission to JOSE (The Journal of Open Source Education), where I’m editor.
+This message is to ask if you can help us out with a submission to JOSE (The Journal of Open Source Education), where I’m an editor.

 JOSE publishes two types of articles, describing either: